Chinese Marine Scientific Research Activities For Peaceful Purposes: Wang Wenbin - UrduPoint

 “The activities are in strict compliance with the terms of the United Nations Convention on the Law of the Sea,” he said during his regular briefing in response to a question about the docking of Chinese scientific research vessel Xiang Yang Hong 03 in the Indian Ocean later this week.

-He said, for years, China and the Maldives had maintained close cooperation in marine scientific research.
+He said, for years, China and the Maldives have maintained close cooperation in marine scientific research.

 “China appreciates the facilitation and assistance extended by the Maldives to Chinese research vessels entering its port on the basis of sovereignty and China-Maldives friendship and in accordance with the relevant provisions of international law,” he added.